ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 The aim of this tutorial is to demonstrate how to create a basic CKEditor plugin.

-We are going to develop an **abbreviation plugin** that lets the user insert abbreviations into their documents.
+We are going to develop an **abbreviation plugin** that lets the users insert abbreviations into their documents.
 The abbreviations will be using the `<abbr>` HTML element and will be added through a dialog window that is opened after clicking a dedicated toolbar button.